2021 Wimbledon men's singles draw, results - Tennis

 Djokovic and Federer are men’s draw headliners after Rafael Nadal withdrew from the tournament.

-The only other past champion in the field is Brit Andy Murray, playing singles at the All England Club for the first time since 2017 after following hip and groin injuries.
-Murray is ranked 119th in the world.
+The only other past champion in the field was Brit Andy Murray, playing singles at the All England Club for the first time since 2017 after following hip and groin injuries.
+Murray, ranked 119th in the world, bowed out in the third round.

 Once again, the next generation looks to break through — including Nos.
 2-5 Medvedev, Stefanos Tsitsipas (upset by American Frances Tiafoe in round 1), Alexander Zverev and Rublev.
 None have made a Wimbledon quarterfinal, though the event was canceled in 2020 due to the coronavirus pandemic.